 - Manipulated vaginal delivery: There are a variety of maneuvers the doctor can do to help the mother deliver the baby.

-- Cesarean delivery, if the maneuvers don’t work, the baby will need to be delivered via cesarean section.
+- If the tricks don’t work, the baby will need to be delivered via cesarean section.

-It is not possible to prevent shoulder dystocia, babies at risk of shoulder dystocia due to their large size should be evaluated before delivery with ultrasound tests.
+It is impossible to prevent shoulder dystocia; babies at risk of shoulder dystocia due to their large size should be evaluated before delivery with ultrasound tests.

-Women with diabetes, with pregnancies complicated by macrosomia, and at risk for shoulder dystocia should be counseled and delivered by caesarean section.
+Women with diabetes, with pregnancies complicated by macrosomia, and at risk for shoulder dystocia should be counseled and delivered by cesarean section.